Greece extends coronavirus lockdown by three weeks as FG threatens to extend stay-at-home order

 “The governors must not wait for a deluge of patients before making the preparation.

-“We are not asking them to build hospitals, but if they have facilities that can be converted such as hotels, conference centres, let us know and we will come and accredit them.
+“We are not asking them to build hospitals, but if they have facilities that can be converted such as hotels, conference centers, let us know and we will come and accredit them.

 “We will tell them what equipment they would need and what type of training we are going to give as support.”